arun-babu/freestyle/README.md

 KGP =     ----------------------------------------------------------------------
 	    Expected time to verify a password hash using the correct password
 ```
-Freestyle is released in ISC License; and a paper on Freestyle is available [(here)](https://github.com/arun-babu/freestyle/blob/master/freestyle.pdf)

-randen-rng (https://github.com/jedisct1/randen-rng) is released in Apache License Version 2.0, January 2004.

 **To run:**

 On Ubuntu, libbsd-dev package is needed for arc4random() and arc4random_uniform() functions.